 Cat Diarrhea: Causes, Symptoms, and Treatment

-Of all the unexpected minor problems that could pop up and derail your day, cat diarrhea is probably one of the most unpleasant.
-It stinks, it stains, and it makes both you and your cat miserable.
-Thankfully, it's most often a temporary issue that will resolve with proper home care, allowing you and your furry friend to get back to business.
+We’ll be honest, we don’t want to write about this one, let alone deal with it in person.
+But alas, it’s an unfortunate situation every pet parent has had to combat at least, so we all must soldier on, and wage war with one of the most vile enemies known to man or beast: cat diarrhea (shudders).
+It stinks — literally and figuratively — it stains, and it makes both you and your cat miserable.
+Thankfully, it's most often a temporary issue that will resolve with proper home care, allowing you and your furry friend to get back to normal business.

 However, some cases may require professional veterinary care.
 The only way to differentiate is to try to determine the cause of the diarrhea and keep a close eye on your cat's symptoms.